Coit leads Northern Illinois against Central Michigan - WTOP News

 BOTTOM LINE: Northern Illinois takes on the Central Michigan Chippewas after David Coit scored 35 points in Northern Illinois’ 80-73 loss to the Akron Zips.

 Northern Illinois’ average of 7.3 made 3-pointers per game this season is just 0.5 fewer made shots on average than the 7.8 per game Central Michigan allows.
-Central Michigan’s 42.7% shooting percentage from the field this season is 2.6 percentage points lower than Northern Illinois has given up to its opponents (45.3%).
+Central Michigan averages 66.8 points per game, 11.2 fewer points than the 78.0 Northern Illinois gives up.

-TOP PERFORMERS: Coit is shooting 41.5% and averaging 20.5 points for the Huskies.
-Xavier Amos is averaging 10.0 points over the last 10 games for Northern Illinois.
+TOP PERFORMERS: Coit is scoring 20.5 points per game and averaging 3.2 rebounds for the Huskies.
+Will Lovings-Watts is averaging 1.1 made 3-pointers over the last 10 games for Northern Illinois.

+Anthony Pritchard is averaging 13.6 points, 4.4 assists and 1.7 steals for the Chippewas.
+Derrick Butler is averaging 11.7 points and 5.3 rebounds while shooting 39.6% over the past 10 games for Central Michigan.

 LAST 10 GAMES: Huskies: 4-6, averaging 67.0 points, 35.8 rebounds, 8.7 assists, 4.9 steals and 4.1 blocks per game while shooting 41.1% from the field.
 Their opponents have averaged 73.9 points per game.